 - Stop smoking at least 3 weeks before surgery.
-Ask your doctor for more information - Write down a list of all medications that you are taking both prescription and non-prescription - Ask your surgeon if you need to stop taking any arthritic or aspirin type medications prior to your surgery.
+Ask your doctor for more information - Write down a list of all medications that you are taking both prescription and non-prescription or request a list from your pharmacist - Ask your surgeon if you need to stop taking any arthritic or aspirin type medications prior to your surgery.
 As generally ALL ANTI-INFLAMMATORY AND ASPIRIN MEDICATIONS SHOULD BE STOPPED 2 WEEKS PRIOR TO YOUR OPERATION DATE - The night before and the morning of surgery you will need to have a chlorhexidine (Triclosan) shower.
-Do not wear any deodorant, perfume, talcum powder, make up or jewellery except a wedding ring - Your anaesthetist or the hospital will contact you and tell you when to fast from food and fluids - Cease all non-prescribed medication including fish oil and glucosamine
+Do not wear any deodorant, perfume, talcum powder, make up or jewellery, except a wedding ring - Your anaesthetist or the hospital will contact you and tell you when to fast from food and fluids